-Welcome to the website of the Humboldt State University Sea Level Rise Initiative.
+Welcome to the website of the Cal Poly Humboldt Sea Level Rise Institute.
 Please note that some pages and features on this website are currently under construction and are being updated.

 Participation and Affiliation

-The HSU Sea Level Rise Initiative involves HSU faculty, staff, graduate students and community members and meets every two months or as needed.
-The Initiative is affiliated with the Marine and Coastal Science Institute at HSU.
+The Cal Poly Humboldt Sea Level Rise Institute involves Cal Poly Humboldt faculty, staff, graduate students and community members and meets every month or as needed.